Manual Mode: 8 Compelling Reasons to Move Away from Auto Mode

 When you close the Aperture (anything above f8) the background will become sharp and detailed.

 For instance, when you’re shooting a portrait blurring out the background is a great way to draw attention to your subject.
 Or when you photograph a landscape you want a large depth of field and set the Aperture above f8.

 When your camera is in Auto Mode, the camera sets the exposure.
 In a split second, it measures all the different tones in the scene in front, calculates an average of all those tones and decides on the exposure settings.
 This might be the ‘proper’ exposure and it might not be.

 Let me debunk another myth.
 There’s no such thing as proper exposure.
 Because exposure is always a creative choice.

 And again do we wanna give that creative control to a camera?
 No, no, no, we don’t!

 For instance, when you’re photographing a scene with high contrast you can decide if you want to emphasize the brighter or the darker parts.
 When you leave it up to the camera it will expose for the average of bright and dark resulting in a flat exposure.

-Tip: Start with Program Mode
+#7 Program Mode